Former Super Bowl MVP Mark Rypien arrested on fourth-degree assault charge

 Rypien and his wife blamed a medication change for his behavior.

-A graduate of Shadle Park High School, Rypien was an All-Pac-10 passer at Washington State and went on to the NFL where he was named the MVP of Super Bowl XXVI in 1991 while playing for Washington.
+A graduate of Shadle Park High School, Rypien was an All-Pac-10 passer at Washington State University and went on to the NFL where he was named the MVP of Super Bowl XXVI in 1991 while playing for Washington D.C.’s NFL team.
 He founded the Rypien Foundation in 2004 to aid in the treatment and comfort of childhood cancer patients.